Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 - Video-based training ensures everyone receives the same information and provides a portable, consistent learning experience.
 This can be critical for many subjects such as compliance training or anything policy-related.

-Step 2: Plan Your Video-Based Employee Training Initiatives
+Step 2: Plan Your Employee Training Video Initiatives

 You’ve made the case that you could be improving learning with video.
 Now, how do you do it?

 In our Beginner’s Guide To Using Video For Employee Training, we detail 14 powerful ways you can use video to modernize your employee training program.
-Check out our top 10 tips below and be sure to download the complete guide before you go!
+Check out our top 10 tips below and be sure to download the complete guide before you go so you can dig deeper into each strategy.

 10 Tips For Enhancing Employee Training With Video